FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 **Technical details**
 - Register pack-specific routing enzymes ahead of ingest descriptors when you still need a lobby-style fan-out.
 Reuse the `cep_txn_*` helpers if you require veiled staging before grafting requests.
-- When you remove legacy mailroom calls, leave a `TODO` near any temporary no-op stub so downstream refactors can wire the new dispatcher explicitly.
+- When you remove legacy mailroom calls, document any temporary no-op stub in your pack backlog so downstream refactors can wire the new dispatcher explicitly.

 **Q&A**
 - *What replaced `cep_mailroom_stage_request()`?* Nothing in the kernel.
 Copy the staging pattern into your own pack (or wrap it as a helper) so the new ingress path remains explicit.